l-krstic/optee-examples-yocto/README.md

 # optee-examples-yocto

 &middot; Project is being done on i.MX8M Mini.

-&middot; Yocto version is Hardknott 5.10.72.
+Yocto version is Hardknott 5.10.72.
+Host system is running Ubuntu 20.04, together with Linux kernel 5.15.

 &middot; Required changes in conf/local.conf are: